forever9teen/alx-low_level_programming/0x08-recursion/README.md

-Write a function that returns the natural square root of a number.
+Write a function that returns 1 if the input integer is a prime number, otherwise return 0.

-Prototype: int _sqrt_recursion(int n);

-If n does not have a natural square root, the function should return -1